BARS - Frequently Asked Questions

 What are the benefits of the Basic Aviation Risk Standard (BARS) Program compared to the current practice for some resource companies?

-- One common standard tailored to resource sector environment: The criteria used under the BAR Standard to assess aircraft operators represents best industry practice.
-It has been developed by the resource sector, drawing on the collective experience of numerous companies, including some of the major global resources companies.
+- One common standard tailored to contract aviation environment: The criteria used under the BAR Standard to assess aircraft operators represents best industry practice.
+It has been developed by the sectors of the industry, drawing on the collective experience of numerous companies, including some of the major global resources companies.

 - A better audit: The BARS audit process is more robust, non-subjective and utilizes two auditors for two days.